-\paragraph{\blue{2D-to-3D Feature Lifting}} One immediate challenge is that 2D and 3D feature maps have different spatial resolutions and relate to different locations in the real-world 3D space.
-Without loss of generality, consider fusing a 2D feature map $x_i$ from the stage $i$ in the 2D branch with a 3D feature map $y_j$ from the stage $j$ in the 3D branch.
-Existing works~\citep[e.g.,][]{focalsconv-chen,deepfusion,chen2022scaling} often first upsample $x_i$ to the input pixel-level resolution $H' \times W'$ using a feature pyramid network~\citep{lin2017feature}.
-Then for each voxel in the 3D volume $y_i$, one can use the camera parameters and query the corresponding 2D pixel-level feature for each voxel~\citep[e.g.,][]{pointpainting,deepfusion,bai2022transfusion,focalsconv-chen}.
-See Figure~\ref{fig:fusion_overview} for a demonstration.
-Note that each voxel might correspond to a region of a different size.
-In this work, we follow~\citep{focalsconv-chen} and take the feature vector at the center as the representation of the patch for simplicity.
-Finally, the fused 3D features could be a summation or concatenation between the lifted 2D features and original 3D features from the 3D backbone.
+\paragraph{\blue{2D-to-3D Feature Lifting}} An immediate challenge arises due to the distinct spatial resolutions of 2D and 3D feature maps, as well as their association with varying locations within the real-world 3D space.
+For illustrative purposes, let's consider the fusion of a 2D feature map $x_i$ from stage $i$ within the 2D branch, along with a 3D feature map $y_j$ from stage $j$ within the 3D branch.
+Existing approaches~\citep[e.g.,][]{focalsconv-chen,deepfusion,chen2022scaling} often work by first upsampling $x_i$ to the original pixel-level resolution $H' \times W'$ using a feature pyramid network~\citep{lin2017feature}.
+Then for each voxel within the 3D volume $y_i$, one can use the camera parameters to retrieve the corresponding 2D pixel-level feature for that voxel~\citep[e.g.,][]{pointpainting,deepfusion,bai2022transfusion,focalsconv-chen}.
+A demonstration of this process can be found in Figure~\ref{fig:fusion_overview}.
+It's important to note that each voxel might correspond to a region of varying sizes.
+In this work, we follow the approach outlined in~\citep{focalsconv-chen} and take the feature vector at the center as the representation of the image patch for the sake of simplicity.
+Finally, the fused 3D features could be a summation or concatenation of the lifted 2D features and the original 3D features derived from the 3D backbone.